MadSciLabs/3dScanner_Arduino/README.md

 # 3dScanner_Arduino

+A Havas MadSci Lab project by Adam Lassy and Steve Cordova

-3D scanner using a linear rail with two limit switches and a button with LED output
+Arduino sketch to contrl a linear rail with two limit switches.
+Additonally there is a "start" button with LED feedback.
+The sketch also opens and closes a relay board.

+Project write up:

 Dependent library: